beatrizdile/42sp-philosophers/README.md

   ![philosophers](https://github.com/beatrizdile/beatrizdile-utils/blob/master/philosophersm.png)
 </h2>

-The philosophers project is designed to explore parallel computing and synchronization techniques.
+The philosophers project is designed to explore concurrent computing and synchronization techniques.
 In this project, it was implemented the dining philosophers problem, a classic synchronization problem in computer science.

 ## Description